-'I played Baby Bear just because I happened to be the smallest in the school most belittling!' higher to have it selected for exhibition on speech day.
-At the back of the entrance hall there was a flight of stone steps leading down into the playground; this was bordered on the south and west by old stone walls, whilst on the east was an extension to the house with access from the veranda.
-This contained the main hall, with a stage at one end and a piano.
+'I played Baby Bear just because I happened to be the smallest in the school most belittling!' stage at one end and a piano.
 Here Miss Billinger stood to take prayers each morning.
 After morning assembly a heavy glass screen moving on rollers was pushed across the middle of the hall, dividing it into two classrooms.